yext/search-ui-react/etc/answers-react-components.api.md

 // @public
 export function getUserLocation(geolocationOptions?: PositionOptions): Promise<GeolocationPosition>;

 // @public
+function HierarchicalFacet({ facet, divider, showMoreLimit, customCssClasses, cssCompositionMethod }: HierarchicalFacetProps): JSX.Element;

+// Warning: (ae-forgotten-export) The symbol "builtInCssClasses" needs to be exported by the entry point index.d.ts
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+//
+// @public
+type HierarchicalFacetCssClasses = typeof builtInCssClasses;

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+//
+// @public
+interface HierarchicalFacetProps {
+    cssCompositionMethod?: CompositionMethod;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver customCssClasses?: HierarchicalFacetCssClasses;
+    divider?: string;
+    // (undocumented)
+    facet: DisplayableFacet;
+    showMoreLimit?: number;
+}

+// @public
 export function LocationBias({ geolocationOptions, customCssClasses, cssCompositionMethod }: LocationBiasProps): JSX.Element | null;